DEAR BOARD OF DIRECTORS:

 5Perpetrators often use mass-mailing programs to send “spam’ e-mails to many recipients using a non-personalized greeting such as “Valued Member” or “To Whom It May Concern”.
 Instruct members not to respond to such emails and to notify you if they receive any e-mails purporting to be from your credit union that do not include this personalization.

 6If an organization wants to have a secure web site that uses encryption, it needs to obtain a site, or host, certificate.
-Some steps you can take to help determine if a site uses encryption are to look for a closed padlock in the status bar at the bottom of your browser window and to look for "https:" rather than "http:" in the URL.
+Some steps you can take to help determine if a site uses encryption are to look for a closed padlock in the status bar at the bottom of your browser window and to look for " " rather than " " in the URL.
 By making sure a web site encrypts your information and has a valid certificate, you can help protect yourself against attackers who create malicious sites to gather your information.
 If a web site has a valid certificate, it means that a certificate authority has taken steps to verify that the web address actually belongs to that organization.
 When you type a URL or follow a link to a secure web site, your browser will check the certificate for the following characteristics: (1)the web site address matches the address on the certificate; and (2)the certificate is signed by a certificate authority that the browser recognizes as a "trusted" authority.
 There are two ways to verify a web site's certificate.
 One option is to click on the padlock in the status bar of your browser window.
 However, your browser may not display the status bar by default.
 Also, attackers may be able to create malicious web sites that fake a padlock icon and display a false dialog window if you click that icon.
 A more secure way to find information about the certificate is to look for the certificate feature in the menu options.
 This information may be under the file properties or the security option within the page information.
 You will get a dialog box with information about the certificate, including the following: (1)Who issued the certificate-You should make sure that the issuer is a legitimate, trusted certificate authority (you may see names like VeriSign, thawte, or Entrust); (2)Who the certificate is issued to-The certificate should be issued to the organization who owns the web site.
 Do not trust the certificate if the name on the certificate does not match the name of the organization or person you expect; and (3)Expiration date-Most certificates are issued for one or two years.
 One exception is the certificate for the certificate authority itself, which, because of the amount of involvement necessary to distribute the information to all of the organizations who hold its certificates, may be ten years.
 Be wary of organizations with certificates that are valid for longer than two years or with certificates that have expired.

 7Possible messages subjects include how to identify a phishing attack, how to avoid the consequences, how to report attacks to you, and how to get to the security section of the website.